 Note: When you set Execute initial mkfs to off in the mirror disk resource setting, mkfs will not be executed automatically.
 Please execute mkfs manually to the data partition of mirror disk resource.

-8. Set the EXPRESSCLUSTER service not to start up on either of the servers.
+8. Set the EXPRESSCLUSTER service to start up on both servers.